pokt-network/smt/docs/smt.md

 Since the `ClosestProof` method takes a hash as input, it is possible to place a leaf in the trie according to the hash's path, if it is known.
-Depending on the use case of this function this may expose a vulnerability. _It is not intendend to be used as a general purpose proof mechanism_.
-Given two parties: the prover and the verifier, the verifier should supply the prover with a hash after the trie has been "closed" and is no longer being updated.
-The prover will then generate a `ClosestProof` for a leaf using the corresponding method.
+Depending on the use case of this function this may expose a vulnerability. **It is not intendend to be used as a general purpose proof mechanism**, but instead as a **Commit and Reveal** mechanism, as detailed below.

-The verifier can subsequently verify that proof for its validity.
-If however, the prover were to know the hash prior to "closing" the trie, they could place a leaf where the method would always guarantee it existence.
-This form of attack can only happen due to the method's deterministic behaviour and the prover knowing the hash before they have "closed" the trie.
-The intended use of this method is that the verifier gives the hash only after the prover has closed their trie and submitted the closed trie's root hash.
-This enables the verifier to verify the integrity of the proof (if the trie was changed the root hash would be different) and also guarantees the pseudo-random proof of inclusion was not a maliciously placed leaf.
+#### Closest Proof Use Cases

+The `CloestProof` function is intended for use as a `commit & reveal` mechanism.
+Where there are two actors involved, the **prover** and **verifier**.

+_NOTE: Throughout this document, `commitment` of the the trie's root hash is also referred to as closing the trie, such that no more updates are made to it once committed._

+Consider the following attack vector (**without** a commit prior to a reveal) into consideration:

+1. The **verifier** picks the hash (i.e. a single branch) they intend to check
+1. The **prover** inserts a leaf (i.e. a value) whose key (determined via the hasher) has a longer common prefix than any other leaf in the trie.
+1. Due to the deterministic nature of the `ClosestProof`, method this leaf will **always** be returned given the identified hash.
+1. The **verifier** then verifies the revealed `ClosestProof`, which returns a branch the **prover** inserted after knowing which leaf was going to be checked.

+Consider the following normal flow (**with** a commit prior to reveal) as

+1. The **prover** commits to the state of their trie by publishes their root hash, thereby _closing_ their trie and not being able to make further changes.
+1. The **verifier** selects a hash to be used in the `commit & reveal` process that the **prover** must provide a closest proof for.
+1. The **prover** utilises this hash and computes the `ClosestProof` on their _closed_ trie, producing a `ClosestProof`, thus revealing a deterministic, pseudo-random leaf that existed in the tree prior to commitment, yet
+1. The **verifier** verifies the proof, in turn, verifying the commitment made by the **prover** to the state of the trie in the first step.
+1. The **prover** had no opportunity to insert a new leaf into the trie after learning which hash the **verifier** was going to require a `ClosestProof` for.

 ### Compression